Student Subjective Wellbeing Questionnaire

 Norm-referenced interpretations take the scale score and transform it to show how it relates with scores from other students within a comparison sample.
 More specifically, these scores are understood in terms of how they relate to the average score from the comparison sample: scores can be below average, in the average range, above average, and so on.

 Comparison or "norming" samples can be collected at different levels: global, national, regional, and local.
-We don't currently offer norm-referenced interpretations for SSWQ scale scores at any of these levels.
+Research has not yet provided norm-referenced interpretations for SSWQ scale scores at any of these levels.
+So, SSWQ users are welcome to create their own local norms, at the building or district or regional level.
+Researchers are also welcome to create their own norms at whatever comparison level is useful to them.

 Licensing